tesa-klebeband/ESP32-Deauther-ArduinoIDE/README.md

 # DISCLAIMER
 This tool has been made for educational and testing purposes only.
 Any misuse or illegal activities conducted with the tool are strictly prohibited.
 I am **not** responsible for any consequences arising from the use of the tool, which is done at your own risk.
 ## Building
-Building is currently done using the Arduino-ide, although it should be possible to build it with, for example, PlatformIO.
+Building is done using the ArduinoIDE.
+However, I recommend using PlatformIO and vscode.
+Please use `tesa-klebeband/ESP32-Deauther` for the PlatformIO version.
 ### Requirements
 * ESP32 dev enviroment for Arduino-ide (or PIO)
 * A patched platform.txt to allow linking with multiple definitions